AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 ## Add the IdP Certificate to the AEM TrustStore {#add-the-idp-certificate-to-the-aem-truststore}

 SAML assertions are signed and may optionally be encrypted.
 In order for this to work you have to provide at least the public certificate of the IdP in the repository.
-In order to do this you need to:
+To do this you need to:

 1. Go to *http:/serveraddress:serverport/libs/granite/security/content/truststore.html*
 1. Press the **[!UICONTROL Create TrustStore link]**